WilliamPasternak/WilliamPasternak/README.md

 </div>

 <div align = 'center'>
-While attending Rutgers Business School for Information Systems, I worked in the hospitality industry.
-After graduation, I moved to NYC and continued in the field for a few years.
-During my career, I constantly used terrible software that malfunctioned all the time.
+During my hospitality career, I constantly used terrible software that malfunctioned all the time.
 I felt like I could do better, so I started learning to code in my free time so that I could make software that would improve the lives of my colleagues.

 I then started creating, and sharing [free resources and tools](http://www.onbarmanagement.com/) for people in the hospitality industry.